PritK99/ML-Toolbox/K Nearest Neighbors/README.md

 In these cases, algorithms like the perceptron may be more suitable for classification tasks.
 The perceptron, for instance, can handle higher dimensions more gracefully and is less affected by the curse of dimensionality.

 However, it's essential to note that there are instances where datasets possess large dimensions but low intrinsic dimensionality.
 In such cases, KNN can still be effective.
-For example, images often have high dimensions but low intrinsic dimensionality, meaning that the important information can be captured in fewer dimensions.
+For example, images often have high dimensions but low intrinsic dimensionality, meaning that important information can be captured in fewer dimensions.
 Techniques like Principal Component Analysis (PCA) can help in reducing the dimensions while preserving most of the important information, making KNN applicable even in high-dimensional scenarios.

 ## Results

-K-Nearest Neighbors (KNN) is called as lazy learning, beacuse it doesn't build a model but remembers training data instead.
-Due to computational constraints, we tested our Mumbai House Price Prediction with only 20 instances and achieved a mean absolute error of 0.15 Crores.
+## Classification

+Our goal was to build a system that could classify names as belonging to boys or girls.
+We had two options:

+* Full Name as Text: This keeps the name as it is, "John" or "Sarah".
+* Encoded Name: We converted the name into a vector of 702 numbers.
+This vector was made up of the last letter and bigrams (like "ia" or "th").

+We used various distance metrics such as Manhattan distance, Euclidian Distance, Cosine Similarity, Hamming Distance to measure the distance between vectors, but none of these methods worked well.
+This might be because we didn't have enough data to make sense of such a complex representation.
+This might be due to curse of dimensionality.

+Since that didn't work, we decided comparing the names directly as text.
+We used minimum edit distance as the distance metric.
+This calculates the minimum number of changes (insertions, deletions, or replacements) needed to turn one name into another.
+This method of using minimum edit distance as distance metric proved to be more effective and achieved an accuracy of `81%` on test data.

+## Regression

+K-Nearest Neighbors (KNN) is often called "lazy learning" because it doesn't really build a model; it just remembers all the training data.
+When we look at the average errors over mumbai house price prediction task, we see that KNN has a score of `0.33 Cr`, but weighted KNN, where we use the inverse distances as weights, has a lower error of `0.26 Cr`.

-KNN performed better than linear regression, maybe because of latitude and longitude features.
+This is quite lower error compared to linear regression.
+This is maybe because of features such as latitude and longitude.
 In places like Mumbai, where location strongly affects prices, linear regression falls short because it can't handle non-linear relationships like those between prices and coordinates.
-Also, by converting nominal and ordinal features such as age, type, and status to appropraite numeric values, we were able to boost accuracy.
+Also, by converting nominal and ordinal features such as age, type, and status to appropriate numeric values, we were able to improve accuracy.
+We use absolute distance as a metric for finding the nearest neighbour.
+This absolute distance represents median value and hence is more effective than linear regression which predicts the mean.
+While predicting quantities such as property prices or average salary, outliers can easily skew the mean but not the median.
+Hence median becomes a better estimate than mean in this case.